 What can you do with this equity?

-Some people draw down this equity by increasing their home loan and use it to fund their home renovation
+Some people drawdown this equity by increasing their home loan and using it to fund their home renovation

 Others use it to fund that expensive European holiday they’ve always been dreaming about.

 And many smart Australians have taken an equity release loan and used this as the deposit to buy an investment property to help secure their financial future.